We own

 it is made of yellow birch, is in good condition, has a proper looking wedge, and the characteristic heavy

 find a buyer.
-I have seen the authors of the books on this type of plane selling unmarked examples for $10.00 and less
+I have seen the author of the books on this type of plane selling unmarked examples for $10.00 and less

-to move them along at antique tools show and auctions.
+to move them along at antique tool swaps and auctions.

 I sold my 20 best molding planes for approximately $10,000 a number of